-What GL covers for California general contractors
+What general liability covers for California general contractors

 - Third-party bodily injury: a visitor, tenant, or passerby is injured and alleges the jobsite setup or operations contributed.

-- Third-party property damage: damage to property that is not yours (for example, accidental damage during demolition, staging, or site access).
+- Third-party property damage: damage to property that is not yours, for example accidental damage during demolition, staging, or site access.

 - Products and completed operations (if included): claims that arise after completion and are tied to completed work.

-What GL usually is not:
+What GL usually is not

 - Project types and scope: remodels vs ground-up, tenant improvement, light commercial vs residential, and specialty scopes you self-perform.